Management Tips··5 min read

 3. Use customer acquisition tools.

 Many businesses don’t use the tools available to them to reduce their CAC.
-For example, you might be using outdated email marketing campaigns or not using automated customer acquisition software.
+For example, you might be using outdated email marketing campaigns or not using automated customer acquisition software such as email verification tools.
 By using the latest technology and tools, you can reduce your CAC and improve your customer acquisition process.

 4. Use customer acquisition strategies.